 The Academy Trust carries out a self-assessment annually, and commissions independent external reviews of governance routinely, as part of the internal scrutiny process.
-The outcome should be presented here.

 - An internal scrutiny review on governance and compliance was carried out in the year as part of the regular internal scrutiny reviews which take place termly. - No items were identified as being high priority.
-The main findings were with regards to trustees and members being disclosed correctly at Companies House and 'Get Information About Schools'. - · The Academy Trust carries out a self assessment annually.
+The main findings were with regards to trustees and members being disclosed correctly at Companies House and 'Get Information About Schools'. - The Academy Trust carries out a self assessment annually.